Frequently Asked Questions

 Do I have to pay the RRO fee before I submit my reservation?

 The RRO fee is applied to your tuition and cannot be paid in advance.
-The only fees that are paid before orientation are guest fees.

 Where is my RRO confirmation email?

 Selecting an Advising & Registration Date